Meet Deborah

 Most of Deborah’s professional career life was with Dominion Energy.

-She started with Dominion in its Corporate Media Relations department at the Richmond headquarters.
+She started with Dominion in its Corporate Media Relations department at its Richmond, Virginia headquarters.
 After relocating she served as the company’s spokesperson for Northern Virginia and later held leadership positions in the company’s Customer Service, Energy Efficiency and Key Accounts departments.
-In Key Accounts Deborah led the team assigned to the company’s largest government, industrial and commercial accounts, including the region’s prolific data center market.
+In Key Accounts Deborah led the team assigned to the company’s largest government, industrial and commercial customers, including those that comprise the region’s prolific data center market.
 She retired from Dominion Energy as its regional policy director for Northern Virginia.
-She says a highlight of her Dominion Energy career was chairing the company’s Environmental Justice Working Group.
+She says a highlight of her Dominion Energy career was to serve as the company’s first chair of its Environmental Justice Working Group.

-Deborah has and continues to volunteer in her community and for her alma mater.
+Deborah has and continues to volunteer in her community and for her alma mater, where she pledged the Iota Alpha Chapter of Delta Sigma Theta Sorority.

-Deborah has served on several boards throughout the Northern Virginia region including, the Northern Virginia Chamber, Alexandria Chamber (also Chair of Valor Awards Committee and VP-Development), Prince William Regional Chamber (Chair) She is a graduate of Lead Virginia, Leadership Alexandria, and the Leadership Center for Excellence (also Chair, Board of Directors),
+Deborah previously served on several boards throughout the Northern Virginia region including, the Northern Virginia Chamber, Alexandria Chamber (Chair of Valor Awards Committee and VP-Development), Prince William Chamber of Commerce (Chair) She is a graduate of Lead Virginia, Leadership Alexandria, and the Leadership Center of Arlington (Board Chair).

-In 2013 Deborah published the book How Did They Do That?—Career Highlights, Triumphs & Challenges, a culmination of interviews she conducted with successful people who tell their stories of triumph in their personal lives and careers.
+In 2013 Deborah published How Did They Do That?—Career Highlights, Triumphs & Challenges, a culmination of interviews she conducted with successful people who tell their stories of challenge and triumph in their personal lives and careers.
 In 2019 Deborah published a companion journal to How Did They Do That?

-A writer at heart, throughout her professional career, Deborah published over 200 newspaper articles and commentaries in magazines and Northern Virginia newspapers and dozens of stories for her church, Antioch Baptist in Fairfax Station.
+A writer at heart, throughout her professional career, Deborah published over 200 newspaper and magazine articles and commentaries.